Stephen-J-Whitaker/wild-carbon/README.md

 -   JQuery : Used for its implementation of Ajax

+-   Font Awesome : Used to source icon svg files and serve icons as referenced in the code

 -   Ajax : Used to validate data entered by the user

 -   pgAdmin : Used to access the postgres database and verify create, read, update and delete was happening as required